OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-022.md

 ## Psalm 22:9

-> Yet You are the One who brought me forth from the womb;
+> Yet it was You, the One who brought me forth from the womb;
 > You made me trust while on my mother’s breasts.

 ## Psalm 22:10